Singh050/Security-Labs/README.md

 # 🔐 Cybersecurity Labs Portfolio (Click the button to see the pdf)

 This repository showcases a comprehensive collection of cybersecurity labs I have completed.
-These labs simulate real-world offensive security tasks including reconnaissance, exploitation, vulnerability analysis, social engineering, wireless network cracking, and web application attacks.
+These labs simulate real-world offensive security tasks, including reconnaissance, exploitation, vulnerability analysis, social engineering, wireless network cracking, and web application attacks.

 ---